 Wireless home security cameras are a simple way of keeping an eye on your house.
 Whether you've got a naughty puppy wreaking havoc while you're at work, or you're away on holiday, it's nice to know that at the tap of a button you can see what's going on in your house.

 This selection of cameras has it all; from infrared, so you can detect any motion at night, to sensors for your windows and doors, so even if they aren't on camera you can be alerted if someone's trying to break in.

 Some, like the Withings Home, even look good, so you don't have unsightly tech ruining your decor.
-Others, like the Netatmo Welcome, might not be as pretty but when you've got facial recognition on your side you can be sure that as soon as a stranger walks in your home you'll be alerted an instant.
+Others, like the Netatmo Welcome, might not be as pretty but when you've got facial recognition on your side you can be sure that as soon as a stranger walks in your home you'll be alerted.